-I graduated from Rhodes College in 2014 and am currently in my second year of medical school at the University of Tennessee Health Science Center.
-Learning science is my passion, and I would love to help you make it yours.
+I am currently in my fourth year of medical school at the University of Tennessee Health Science Center.
+Learning science is my passion, but I also enjoy running, trying new food, and reading classic books.
+I would love to be part of your journey by helping you love mastering the task at hand.
 No doubt, you will see your best results once you have learned to enjoy the grind of becoming an expert of the material placed before you.
 Together, we can learn to enjoy the process as well as enjoy the results you will achieve.
-I have mastered the content and the style of the updated MCA, and have tested multiple MCAT curriculums in order to help you decide which study materials will work best for your unique situation.
-After much trial and error, I have developed my own approach to the CARS section that raised my own score to a 129 in that section.
-I can help you organize your studying of the science sections of the MCAT as well teach you various approaches to quickly read and pull relevant information from the passages.
-I believe very strongly that learning these skills can be fun and rewarding, which always yields the highest scores.
+Whether you are working through upper-level science courses to complete a pre-med degree, taking the MCAT before applying to medical school, or studying for the USMLE Step 1 or 2 exams to get into the residency of your dreams, I can help you achieve your goal.
 With whatever content we are mastering together, we will work to be as organized and planned as possible.
 "Those who fail to plan, plan to fail!"

 Education & Certification